View all text of Subjgrp 43 [§ 493.1403 - § 493.1425]

 (b) Meet one of the following requirements:

-(2) Have earned an associate degree in a chemical, physical or biological science or medical laboratory technology from an accredited institution; or
+(4) Have earned an associate degree in a chemical, biological, clinical or medical laboratory science, or medical laboratory technology or nursing from an accredited institution; or

-(3) Be a high school graduate or equivalent and have successfully completed an official military medical laboratory procedures course of at least 50 weeks duration and have held the military enlisted occupational specialty of Medical Laboratory Specialist (Laboratory Technician); or
+(5) Be a high school graduate or equivalent and have successfully completed an official military medical laboratory procedures course of at least a duration of 50 weeks and have held the military enlisted occupational specialty of Medical Laboratory Specialist (Laboratory Technician); or

 (B) The skills required for implementing all standard laboratory procedures;